-This state has two community phases, one that is characterized by a black sagebrush overstory and the other with a shadscale or rabbitbrush overstory with a Sandberg bluegrass or galleta grass understory.
+This state has two community phases, one that is characterized by a black sagebrush overstory and the other with a shadscale or rabbitbrush overstory with a galleta grass understory.
 The site has crossed a biotic threshold and site processes are being controlled by shrubs.
 Bare ground has increased and pedestalling of grasses may be excessive.

-Black sagebrush dominates overstory while Sandberg bluegrass or galleta grass dominates the understory.
-Deeprooted perennial bunchgrasses have significantly declined.
+Black sagebrush dominates overstory while galleta grass dominates the understory.
+Deep-rooted perennial bunchgrasses have significantly declined.
 Annual non-native species may be present.
 Bare ground and soil redistribution may be increasing.
-If present on the site, Utah juniper is increasing.
-The community phase may be at risk of transitioning into a Tree State or Annual State
+The community phase may be at risk of transitioning into a Annual State